Tuition Payment Options

 A Student’s account balance must be cleared prior to registering for a subsequent program or course.
 Students with outstanding monies owed are barred from registration until the balance is paid.
 Any Student who has not brought his/her outstanding balance up-to-date at the time of either transfer or graduation will not be permitted to do either.
 CIHS reserves the right to deny a certification of completion, graduation diploma, or transcript to any Student whose financial responsibilities to the College have not been met in full.

-The College of International Holistic Studies (CIHS) suggests the following Financial Aid Programs to assist Students with educational costs.
+The College of International Holistic Studies (CIHS) suggests the following financial aid programs and tuition payment options to assist students with educational costs.

 - Federal Registered Retirement (Education) Savings Plans (RRSP or RESP) – Unsubsidized